nf-core/sarek/docs/ASCAT.md

 The file *tumor.cnvs.txt* contains all segments predicted by Ascat, both those with normal copy number (nMinor = 1 and nMajor =1) and those corresponding to copy number aberrations.

 ## Flowchart
+Flowchart is slighly outdated as id doesn't inlcude the GC correction files.
 ![Overview of ASCAT process](images/ascat.jpg "ASCAT")